Configure VPN Connection on Linux (OpenVPN)

 Requirement!

 To set up the VPN, you need a second factor (abbreviation: 2FA or MFA).
 This is an additional security layer in addition to your HTW account password.
-You can set up the second factor using the following guide:
+You can set up the second factor within the account service using the following guide:

 Multi-Factor Authentication